This toolkit is for PFAC members interested in bringing OpenNotes to the patients, families and clinicians in their health system.

 - PFAC members can also give feedback on how consumer-friendly and useable the patient portal is, and on communications materials developed to inform patients about the availability of notes.

-The University of Vermont Medical Center plans to launch OpenNotes in mid-2017.
-In 2016, UVM Medical Center formed an OpenNotes work group that included 3 patient/family advisors and representatives from departments across the system.
+The University of Vermont Medical Center (UVM) launched OpenNotes in June of 2017.
+In 2016, UVM Medical Center formed an OpenNotes work group that included three patient/family advisors and representatives from departments across the system.
 The group was charged with making recommendations to the system’s leadership.
-PFAC members will continue to participate in the workgroup as it transitions to an oversight role.
+PFAC members continue to participate in the workgroup in an oversight role.